 May 31, 2018

 Watching Jimena Paz in performance drives me to tears.
-As I walk into the studio where the showing of her work-in-progress is taking place, I sit in my seat by Vicky Shick and Colleen Thomas and chat about life and dance and life in dance and about Jimena and how we’re “waiting” for the performance to begin...
+As I walk into the studio where the showing of her work-in-progress is taking place, I sit in my seat by Vicky Shick and Donna Costello and chat about life and dance and life in dance and about Jimena and how we’re “waiting” for the performance to begin...

 while she is already onstage exposed in her nervous anticipation to begin performing “for us” and I suddenly realize that I’m already in it with her and that there is so much about what this work is doing that is being proposed right in this very charged moment of the intersection between what Jimena has been going through, in this very same room up until now, and the moment that we come to be let in as witnesses to her process.